milanowicz/MACOUI2MySQL/README.md

 Installation
 ============

-* Create MySQL table for data with the CreateTable.sql script
+* Create the MySQL table with the CreateTable.sql script
-* Change the Python script setting to yours
+* Alters the values in the Python script to yours
+* Add a new cron job for the python script

+$ crontab -e
-* $ python MACOUI2MySQL.py
+  0 3 * * 0 python MACOUI2MySQL.py